Street Road

 an online reading and discussion group.

-These sessions are held on Zoom and a related online discussion space is hosted on Slack.
+These sessions were held on Zoom and a related online discussion space is hosted on Slack.

 Email us to join.

-Clouded Title continues its problematizing of the notion of ownership through interviews with people across disciplinary fields, as well as through an ongoing discussion and reading group which is open to anyone to join.
+In 2020 and 2021 Clouded Title continued its problematizing of the notion of ownership through interviews with people across disciplinary fields, as well as through an ongoing discussion and reading group.

-This research aims to tease out how different notions of ‘ownership’ are conceptualised and narrated, including how storied histories of ownership are performed within current understandings of who belongs to a community and how this bears on who is visible within the construction of public and political spaces.
+This research aimed to tease out how different notions of ‘ownership’ are conceptualised and narrated, including how storied histories of ownership are performed within current understandings of who belongs to a community and how this bears upon who is visible within the construction of public and political spaces.

 The aim is to scope out various discussions of the spatial/material 'ownerships' (land/air/water/people/non-human beings etc.) and (il)legal frameworks that instantiate such ownerships (appropriation of land, use of human and animal bodies) as 'property.'